 The 74th and Broadway station, located in Queens (near the Brooklyn border), was the busiest New York subway station found outside of Manhattan.
-Last year, the station witnessed a ridership volume of 7,523,538, largely due to the fact it was commonly used by individuals heading to LaGuardia or looking to transfer between lines.
+In 2020, the station witnessed a ridership volume of 7,523,538, largely due to the fact it was commonly used by individuals heading to LaGuardia or looking to transfer between lines.
 The presence of the 7, E, F, M, and R lines have made this station become one of the city’s most important.

 Flushing and Main Street